algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 # 8. Evaluation criteria

-Here are the criteria that will be used to evaluate the software:
+Here are the criteria that will be used to evaluate the robustness and consistency of the software:

 1. Correctness: no crash, no half full or half empty tanks
 2. How close your final product is from the input formula